strevizo/wa-react-2021-q4-capstone-project/README.md

   <li>Please make sure that your new repo is publicly accessible
   <li>Create a new branch with the name <b>“feat/deliverable1”</b> derived from <b>main</b> on your forked repository
   <li>Start working on the requirements specified below
-  <li>Once you complete all the bullets on the <a href="#evaluation-criteria">Evaluation Criteria</a> section, push your changes to your branch and open a PR that can be merged into your main branch of your own GitHub repository.</li>
 </ol>

 ### Requirements